sphinx-doc/sphinx/doc/development/tutorials/helloworld.rst

    :linenos:
    :lines: 12-

 The simplest thing you can do it call the :meth:`~Sphinx.add_directive` method, which is what we've done here.
-For this particular call, the first argument is the name of the directive itself as used in an rST file.
+For this particular call, the first argument is the name of the directive itself as used in a reST file.
 In this case, we would use ``helloworld``.
 For example:

 .. code-block:: rst